ptesavol/t-time/README.md

 T-Time
 ======

 T-Time is a work time monitoring system for Java ME devices.
-Thois includes not only Nokia Series 40 and Series 60 devices, but also modern smartphones and Tablets (Android, Windows Phone, Meego).
+This includes not only Nokia Series 40 and Series 60 devices, but also modern smartphones and Tablets (Android, Windows Phone, Meego).

 Copyright
 -------------------------------------------

 The T-time (T-aika) Work Time Monitoring System by Enporia Oy.
 Copyright (C) 2004-2013 Enporia Oy, Finland.
 All rights reserved.
 Released as open source under the GNU GENERAL PUBLIC LICENSE Version 2 (see LICENSE for details).
-Please contact petri.savolainen@hiit.fi for other (commercial or less restrictive open source) licencing options.
+Please contact petri.savolainen  hiit.fi for other (commercial or less restrictive open source) licencing options.

 Building and running in an emulator
 -------------------------------------------